DDFantasyV/Korabli_localization_chs/README_EN.md

 *Due to changes in the directory file, this method is no longer recommended!*
 1. Download zip file or`git clone`.
 2. Find the root directory of your game, which is normally named`World_of_Warships` or `Korabli`.
 3. Open the `bin` folder in the root directory of your game.
-Find the folder with **Highest Number** inside and open it.
+Find the folder with **Largest Number** inside and open it.
 4. Open the `res_mod` folder in the directory, and drag the `texts` folder and `locale_config.xml`into it.
 If prompted to overwrite, please select `Yes`.
 5. Completed!